anirbanc96/ECMMD-CondTwoSamp/CIFAR10-Calibration/README.md

 ## References

-- [Paper Title/Reference]: A detailed description of the CNN architecture used in this experiment.
+- [A Kernel-Based Conditional Two-Sample Test Using Nearest Neighbors](https://arxiv.org/abs/2407.16550): A detailed description of the CNN architecture used in this experiment.
-- ECMMD-based Test: The proposed test for validating the calibration of probabilistic models.
+- ECMMD-based Test: The proposed test for validating the calibration of probabilistic models defined in [A Kernel-Based Conditional Two-Sample Test Using Nearest Neighbors](https://arxiv.org/abs/2407.16550)
 - Expected Calibration Error (ECE): A metric used to quantify the calibration of probabilistic predictions.
+See Appendix in [A Kernel-Based Conditional Two-Sample Test Using Nearest Neighbors](https://arxiv.org/abs/2407.16550) for more details.
 - Reliability Diagram: A visual tool for assessing the calibration of probabilistic predictions.
+See Appendix in [A Kernel-Based Conditional Two-Sample Test Using Nearest Neighbors](https://arxiv.org/abs/2407.16550) for more details.

 ## License